Your Best Foods for Breakfast

 Top with shredded chicken and vegetables of your choice, and pour the savory broth.
 This dish will warm you up for the day!

 Arrepa is fried corn dough from Venezuela.
-You can make it easily with maize, salt, and little water into dough.
+You can make it easily with maize, salt, and little water into the dough.
 Roll the dough into balls and flattened it into ½ inch thick.
-Pan fry it until golden brown on the both side.
+Pan fry it until golden brown on both sides.
 When it is done, you can slice the side of the arrepa to fill it with various fillings of your choice.

 Drizzle the spices and oil, and then top it with whatever you like, from feta cheese, vegetables, or even chicken breast.

 14. Egg Coffee

 Wait, egg in a coffee?
 Gross!
 But, you’ll change your mind immediately once you’ve tried this Swedish beverage.
 Stir together coffee, egg, and cold water into a paste.
 Scoop the paste into boiling water, stir them together, and wait for three minutes.

 Now, all you need to do is ladle the coffee through a strainer and you’ll get a delicious, innovative, and nutritious beverage.
 Not gross at all!

 Tea is excellent to start your day.
 It is loaded with extra oxidants to repel viruses and bacteria that may come and seek harm to your body.
 Usually, black tea or green tea is enough to do the trick.
 But, why don’t we spice things up a little?

 Masala chai is Indian spiced tea, and just like its name, basically, it is tea loaded with spice, usually cloves, cardamom pods, and cinnamon.
 Grind them and boil them with water, ginger, and pepper.
 Then, add milk and sugar to it.
 Remove from heat and add the tea.
 Enjoy!

 It’s time to take your breakfast back!